+Additional Notes

+Overlapped variants involving Candrabindu, 0901 <--> 0945 0902, is technically overlapped with the four sets above.
+However, because the variant context rule “when(follows-only-C-or-N)” (See 6.4.1) , none of the sequences lead to a variant where 0901 is expanded to 0945 0902.

+Another overlapped variant set with these four sets is 0902 (B, Anusvara) <- -> 093A (M, Matra).
+However, they are all invalid as a Matra can only follow C or N, while all sequences including 0902 as second element have V or M as first element.

 Unique Vowels and Vowel Signs required for Kashmiri

 Kashmiri, when written in Devanagari script, requires a unique set of Vowels and Vowel signs which only a Kashmiri speaker can understand.
 The majority of Devanagari users who are not conversant with Kashmiri can easily confuse them with some of the Vowels / Vowel signs which look similar to the Kashmiri ones.
 There are also cases where a Kashmiri Vowel / Vowel signs can be confused with certain akshar formations.
 Hence, they are being proposed as variants.